awaardenberg/training_material/consensusDE_July_2019.md

 -   Introduction
 -   Building a summarized experiment (example)
 -   Differential Expression of RNA-seq data with multiple RNA-seq algorithms
--   QC plots (how to export to use consensusDE plot functions)
+-   QC plots (how to export and to use consensusDE plot functions)

+We will not-

-We will not explore RUV - however an example of this application is available in the consensusDE vignette.
+-   explore RUV - however an example of this application is available in the consensusDE vignette.
+-   mapping and QC - as these have been covered by QFAB training

 ### Acknowledgements